CrowdStrike/aws-verified-access/README.md

 1. Navigate to the [Chrome Extension Store](https://chrome.google.com/webstore/category/extensions)
 1. Search for `AWS Verified Access` and install the extension

+### 6. Test connectivity to your application
+Enter your application's domain name into your web browser.
+The request should be allowed and you should be redirected to the application.

 ## Reference Guide

 The following guide provides step-by-step instructions that showcase a sample application that's protected by AWS Verified Access, Okta (for OIDC), and CrowdStrike Zero Trust Assessment (for Device Posture).
 The solution will be deployed in `us-west-2`.
 If you'd like to deploy this elsewhere, please update the region in all commands referenced below.

+### Prerequisite
+- A managed domain name to use for the application, such as `www.myapp.example.com`
+   > This guide uses AWS Route 53 to manage DNS settings

 ### 1. Deploy the private application